Italy in May: The Best Month to Visit Most of Italy

 - Hotels in Florence and Rome: 3–4 weeks ahead for the best options

-By late May, the tourist machine is warming up.
-The last two weeks of May are noticeably busier than the first two — plan accordingly if you want the best of both worlds.
+By late May, the tourist season is warming up.
+The last two weeks of May are noticeably busier than the first two — plan accordingly.